Constraining parameters of low mass merging compact binary systems with Einstein Telescope alone: Results

-We get the posterior distribution of $\Theta^i_{eff}$ from equation (\ref{thetaeffprob_seg}) for each segment using the information obtained for $\Omega_{eff}$.
-Since we assume that the effective SNR, $\rho^i_{eff}$ is known for each segment in the three ET detectors we use this information about the measured values of $\rho^i_{eff}$ and the distribution of $\Theta^i_{eff}$ obtained in each segment to provide a constraint on $\Lambda$, given by equation (\ref{lambda_prob_seg}).
-The function $\Theta^i_{eff}$ varies for each segment as the antenna response function changes with the rotation of the Earth. $\zeta^i\left(f_{i-1}, f_{i}\right)$ varies due to change in the limit of integration as specified in equation (\ref{zetafunc_seg}).
-From equation (\ref{lambda}), we see that $\Lambda$, is a source-dependent quantity.
-This process is repeated for all the segments and the final distribution for $\Omega_{eff}$ and $\Lambda$ is obtained by combining information obtained from all the segments as given by equation (\ref{fourangles_long}) and (\ref{lambda_prob}).
+We get the posterior distribution of $\Theta^i_{eff}$ from Eq. (\ref{thetaeffprob_seg}) for each segment using the information obtained for $\Omega_{eff}$.
+Since we assume that the effective SNR $\rho^i_{eff}$ is known for each segment in the three ET detectors, we use this information about the measured values of $\rho^i_{eff}$ and the distribution of $\Theta^i_{eff}$ obtained in each segment to provide a constraint on $\Lambda$, given by Eq. (\ref{lambda_prob_seg}).
+The function $\Theta^i_{eff}$ varies for each segment as the antenna response function changes with the rotation of Earth. $\zeta^i\left(f_{i-1}, f_{i}\right)$ varies due to change in the limit of integration as specified in Eq. (\ref{zetafunc_seg}).
+From Eq. (\ref{lambda}), we see that $\Lambda$, is a source-dependent quantity.
+This process is repeated for all the segments and the final distribution for $\Omega_{eff}$ and $\Lambda$ is obtained by combining information obtained from all the segments as given by Eqs. (\ref{fourangles_long}) and (\ref{lambda_prob}).

 In order to estimate the other parameters of the binary system, we construct a 2D grid for redshift $z$ and chirp mass $\mathcal{M}$, with ranges from $0.005 \leq z \leq 1.5$ and $ 0.6 \leq \mathcal{M}/M_{\odot} \leq 2.5$.
 The limits of these ranges extend beyond the limits of the mock sources so that the sources at the edge of the mock population can be recovered correctly.
-The prior on $z$ is given by equation (\ref{zprior_long}) with details given in \S \ref{sec:plan_long}.
-The prior on $\mathcal{M}$ is assumed to be flat, given by equation (\ref{chmprior_long}).
+The prior on $z$ is given by Eq. (\ref{zprior_long}) with details given in Sec. \ref{sec:plan_long}.
+The prior on $\mathcal{M}$ is assumed to be flat, given by Eq. \ref{chmprior_long}).